VanessaPC/Shopping-Cart-WebApp/README.md

 - [ ] TS to the server.
 - [ ] Authentication to server.
 - [ ] code documentation
+- [ ] Keep track of how many items do I have and how many have been bought to render real time quantities on shopping list.
+- [ ] Add Cypress on client side
+- [ ] Add unit test on server side

 ## Learn More